Diabetes Care at Magnolia in Corinth

 - Tingling, pain, or numbness in the hands/feet (type 2)

-Diagnosis and Prediabetes
+Diagnosis of Diabetes and Prediabetes

 Before people develop type 2 diabetes, they almost always have “prediabetes” — blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes.